 Step 5: Finish Up

-If all goes well the test will have been successful and it works great.
+If all goes well, the test will have been successful and it will work great.
 Next, go over the wires and make sure they are secure it is recommended to solder the wires together if you are skilled in that area.

 Can I Add Two Battery Packs?

-If you have 20v 1.5Ah you are looking at 15 minutes for one battery and 30 minutes for two batteries.
-It has been reported that this will also give it even more speed but you have to make sure you do this correctly.
+Using 20v 1.5Ah batteries, you may expect a runtime of 15 minutes on a single cell and 30 minutes on two.
+Reportedly, this will also give it even more speed, but you must ensure that you do this correctly.

-That is why you should run the batteries in parallel, we have a guide on how to do it but here is a simple photo to give you an idea of what we mean but instead of 6V batteries, it would be 18V batteries.
+That is why you should run the batteries in parallel, we have a guide on how to do it, but here is a simple photo to give you an idea of what we mean.
+Instead of 6V batteries, it would be 18V batteries.